swcarpentry/git-novice/01-backup.md

 $ git add mars.txt
 ~~~

-### Committing changes:
+### Committing for the first time:

-Now let's commit the changes that we made to the file.
+Now let's commit this file into our repo for the first time.

 We can do this from the app.
 Type a commit message into the Summary box: